josh-ashkinaze/plurals/README.md

 print(a.history)
 print(a.responses)
 ```
-If we wanted to, we could use history or info to get our agent's response.
+If we wanted to, we could use `history` or `agent.info` to get our agent's response.
 ```python
 from plurals.agent import Agent task = "Should the United States ban assault rifles?
 Answer in 50 words."